opendilab/treevalue/docs/source/tutorials/advanced_usage/index.rst

     :language: python
     :linenos:

-The result shoule be like below, the leaf values are \
+The result should be like below, the leaf values are \
 unionised as tuples.

 .. literalinclude:: union_demo.demo.py.txt